Tommy Edman Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.8 K/9, which ranks 25th in the league.
+- The 7.8 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers have a 4.51 team ERA that ranks 18th among all MLB pitching staffs.
+- The Tigers' 4.51 team ERA ranks 18th across all league pitching staffs.

-- Tigers pitchers combine to surrender 44 total home runs at a rate of 1.4 per game (to rank 23rd in the league).
+- Tigers pitchers combine to allow 46 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Turnbull gets the start for the Tigers, his seventh of the season.
-He is 1-4 with a 6.84 ERA and 18 strikeouts through 26 1/3 innings pitched.
+- Faedo starts for the first time this season for the Tigers.

-- In his last time out on Sunday against the Baltimore Orioles, the righty threw four innings, giving up two earned runs while surrendering five hits.
+- It's the first appearance this season for the 27-year-old righty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.